 Second only to Guinness in terms of popular Irish alcohol, Baileys is a decadent Irish cream liqueur.
 Not only is it a great cocktail additive, but it makes an amazing base for French toast.

-This boozy french toast recipe uses Baileys in both the toast and the whipped cream topping.
+french toast recipe uses Baileys in both the toast and the whipped cream topping.

 You can start your St. Patrick’s Day festivities bright and early with these green Shamrock-shaped pancakes.